aleksandratal/Parser/README.md

 # Parser

+## Run
+Parser can be run from the cmd, simply type: python Parser.py fileToParse.md

+## Description
 Python implementation of a Markdown.
 It converts markdown files into HTML.
 Main executive procedure can be found within the Parser.py file.
 Stack.py contains implementation of a stack data structure (used by parser) and MarkdownSection.py enumerates special characters which can be used in markdown files, i.e.:
 - Heading
 - BlockOfCode